splintered-reality/py_trees/CONTRIBUTING.md

 Be sure to state clearly in the pull request's **description** (this helps expedite review):

-* The motivation, i.e. what problem is this solving
+* The motivation, i.e. what problem is this solving.
-* A concise summary of what was done (and why if relevant)
+* A concise summary of what was done (and why if relevant).

 Apply relevant **labels** - one of `component` & `type` is the norm.
 If the pull request is not yet ready, use the `status:do_not_merge` label.